Tarasa24/PWA-Store/README.md

 ## Thanks and Support

 This project wouldn't have been possible without the amazing work of [Common Crawl](https://commoncrawl.org) and their open dataset.
 In the spirit of open data I am sharing my findings publicly in this very repository.
-[EMR-Output.tar.gz](CC-Manifests.tar.gz.torrent) and [pwas.tsv](ManifestCrawler/output/pwas.tsv) (**might not be complete**, dicussed below).
+[EMR-Output.tar.gz](CC-Manifests.tar.gz.torrent), [potentional-pwas.txt](ManifestCrawler/input/potentional-pwas.txt) and [pwas.tsv](ManifestCrawler/output/pwas.tsv) (**might not be complete**, dicussed below).

 It's incredible that you are esentially able to to scan the whole web for around 140$ (cost of running AWS-EMR and the actual crawler) and couple of days time.
 If you find this as interesting, I highly recommend checking CommonCrawl out and [donating](https://commoncrawl.org/donate/).